Developing Leaders Leading Marines Answers

 The Foundational Principles: More Than Just Tactics

-The Marine Corps' leader development philosophy rests on several core principles that extend far beyond tactical proficiency.
+Here's the thing about the Marine Corps' leader development philosophy rests on several core principles that extend far beyond tactical proficiency.
 These principles are interwoven throughout the entire career progression of a Marine, shaping their leadership style and approach.

 1. Leading by Example: This is arguably the most fundamental principle.
 Marines expect their leaders to embody the same high standards of conduct, physical fitness, and professional competence they demand of themselves.
 A leader's actions speak louder than words; hypocrisy erodes trust and undermines authority.